Token Anatomy

 Permission Types

 Participant tokens use grants and scopes to define permissions.
-Each grant has a grant name which indicates the type of permission (room, role, tunnel_ports, api), and each grant has a scope which provides the specific details of what is allowed.
+Each grant has a grant name which indicates the type of permission (room, role, api), and each grant has a scope which provides the specific details of what is allowed.

 | Grant | Scope format | What it controls |